 Contact Avant Client Support: Call 888-713-7887 or email email@example.com

-If you have students that accidentally skipped a test section due to technical issues, a phone call to client support with the student's Login Name and Test Code will bring an immediate solution, as they will be able to reset the test or section.
+If you have test takers that accidentally skipped a test section due to technical issues, a phone call to client support with the test taker's Login Name, Test Code, and specific section will bring an immediate solution, as they will be able to reset the test or section.
 Test Taker Login Names can be located on the Teacher Results viewing account screens.
 Providing the exact Login Name ensures that we will reset/delete the desired login, as other logins are often very similar, and we would hate to delete any of their work unintentionally.